 In that, “if you do not forgive others their sins, your Father will not forgive yours sins.”
 For there would be a blockage in your heart—the blockage of unforgiveness—that would affect your fellowship with the heavenly Father.

 But it’s hard to forgive what has been done to us, or against us.
-Many times, we can offer what seem like just reasons for refusing to forgive someone:
+Many times, we can offer what seem like justified reasons for refusing to forgive someone.
+For example:

 - Maybe I can forgive someone who hurts me—but not so much if they hurt my family.